latidude99/contact-list/README.md

 - use one of the following batch operations:
   - download and save to a CSV file all contacts
   - download and save to a CSV file selected contacts
-  - upload and save to the database contacts in CSV file
+  - upload and save to the database contacts from a CSV file
   - delete all contacts
   - delete selected contacts
   - restore last deleted contacts